iwillspeak/iwillspeak.github.io/_posts/2015-04-15-a-rusty-guide-to-tokenising-by-hand.md

 ---
-title: A Rusty Guid to Tokenising by Hand
+title: A Rusty Guide to Tokenising by Hand
 layout: post
 published: true
 ---